rackerlabs/docs-offerings/docs/api-reference/methods/get-commit-grids.rst

      - The URL for the commit grid.
    * - commitGrids.\ commitGrid.\ link.\ *rel*
      - String
-     - The relationship between the current document and the linked document.
+     - The relationship between the current information and the linked information.
    * - commitGrids.\ commitGrid.\ *id*
      - String
      - The ID for the commit grid.
-Example: ``STANDARD_AUS_COMMIT_GRID_001``.
    * - commitGrids.\ commitGrid.\ *geo*
      - String
      -